-Jessica and I take a crack at that in our mega-opus "Heart And Soul" on our Frank Loesser centenary show.
+Miss Jessica Martin and I take a crack at that in our mega-opus "Heart And Soul" on our Frank Loesser centenary show.
 How about "These Foolish Things"?
 Eric Maschwitz's opening line is one of the most quoted in popular music:

 A cigarette that bears a lipstick's traces

 Is a fag end with some lip gloss on it really that romantic?
 Without the music, not so much.
 But of all the marvelous imagery in Maschwitz's laundry list - "wild strawberries only seven francs a kilo", "the waiters whistling as the last bar closes" - he chose the cigarette to open with, and he made it stick.

 To be honest, I prefer Jean Sablon's record, but Bryan Ferry's distinctive take always reminds me of Eddie Izzard and yours truly doing an impromptu recreation of it on an otherwise very terrible BBC Radio London show many decades ago, so long indeed that Eddie was still using male pronouns.

 What about the word "nicotine"?
 There've been a bunch of songs using the term, including as a title, in the rock era.
 But, as far as I was aware, the first pop hit to deploy it was "Black Coffee" (1948), a smoldering Peggy Lee favorite: